 It is really important to bend the wires as perfect as you could.
 I used the 0,8mm wire for the notch and the 1,6mm for the protrude part.
 I glued all wires in place with the multi glue, make sure not to use to much, otherwise you end up cleaning all the glue with a knife like I did.
 At this point I put in the LEDstrip by making a hole in the top and pulling the wires through.
 Solder the 0,8mm and 1,6mm wires and the wires from your LEDstrip and test your connection.

 Tip: I wanted to make the boxes stackable from all sides, this wouldn't work for me.
 You can also use something like magnetic buttons or copper tape to connect them it you want to stack them only vertically.

 Step 4: Step 4: Acryl Mirrors

 I cut out the hexagons with a laser cutter, there are 12 I started trying to get the foil on clean.
 Anything I tried backfired and I couldn't get it on clean.
 This is where I made the decision to stick them on with some glue on the sides and let it dry with a heavy book on top.
+This gave a cool steampunky vibe to the mirror which I really liked.
+If you want it to go on clean you could try out other kinds of foil!
 When all the mirrors are done you are ready to assemble.